sajusal/n97-sonic/README.md

 EOF
 ```

 IP addresses on the client side are pre-configured during deployment.
-This can be verified by logging in to the Client shell and running `ip a`.
+This can be verified by logging in to the Client and running `ip a`.

 ### Configuring VXLAN